surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Explore Report

-To view data or visualization of dashboard report, click on the **setting icon** on far right of the dashboard report.
+To view data or visualization of dashboard report, click on the **setting icon** on far right of the dashboard report. it will display the data flow of the dashboard report.

 Choose from the given options provided.
 -  Select **Show data** to display data report.